erjand/technical-interviews/StudyNotes/README.md

 - [ ] Identify and talk about each of the major data structures.
 - [ ] Loosely implement each of the major data structures in your chosen language.
 - [ ] Identify and explain the Big O time and space complexity for each of the major data structures.
-- [ ] Choose the correct data structure(s) to use for solving coding problems.
+- [ ] Choose the correct data structure(s) to use for solving a given problem.

 ### Major Data Structures